kieranelrod/kieranelrod.github.io/_pages/about.md

 3) How can we quantitatively design buildings to support social interactions?

-To accomplish these research goals, I leverage tools and techniques from several fields.
-I use computer vision techniques and multimodal large language models (MLLMs) to extract information about what people are doing

 I'm currently focusing these questions towards the design of social infrastructure sites to create social capital, but I'm interested in the broader applications of modeling humans in the built environment (ex: design against disease outbreaks, design against loneliness, design for innovation).
 Reach out if you think this is cool!
 (I do!)

-Previously, I earned my B.S. in Structural Engineering from UC San Diego.
+Previously, I earned my B.S. in Structural Engineering from UC San Diego where I worked on structural health monitoring (SHM).

 Affiliations: